johnsonav1992/yardvark/feature_plans/GDD_FEATURE_PLAN.md

 - User satisfaction surveys

 **Potential Challenges:**
-- User education (what is GDD?)
+- User education (what is GDD? why is it better than calendar days?)
-- Weather data accuracy
-- Handling edge cases (missed applications, location changes)
+- Handling edge cases (missed applications, location changes, travel)
+- Distinguishing PGR products from other products in user's inventory

+**Non-Concerns (Confirmed):**
+- ✅ API rate limits - Open-Meteo free tier is more than sufficient
+- ✅ Weather data accuracy - Using NOAA and Open-Meteo (both highly reliable)
+- ✅ Additional API costs - All data sources are free
+- ✅ Data volume - GDD data is actually LESS than current soil temp data

 ### Development Checklist

 Before starting implementation:
 - [ ] Review this plan with team
-- [ ] Confirm weather API strategy
+- [x] **Confirm weather API strategy** ✅
+  - Open-Meteo Archive API for historical air temps (NEW call, ~1/user/day with caching)
+  - Weather.gov for forecasts (REUSE existing data, zero new calls)
 - [ ] Design mockups for GDD page and settings
 - [ ] Prioritize Phase 1 features
-- [ ] Set up testing environment
+- [ ] Set up testing environment with Open-Meteo Archive API
-- [ ] Create user education content (tooltips, help text)
+- [ ] Create user education content (tooltips, help text, "What is GDD?" modal)

 ---